quipucords/qpc-tools/README.md

 ```

 Note:
- - Optionally run any secret post install scripts you included in `installer_config.tar.gz`
+ - Optionally run any secret post install scripts you included in `tools_config.tar.gz`
  - You can replace `make install` with other commands or `cd install;./qpc-tools install -e other_flags`

  ## Creating the man page